BBJIM/create-bar-project/README.md

 # create-bar-project

+This module helps create a base for web application projects.

+It includes:

+-   create-react-app
+-   next.js
+-   webpack
+-   mobx
+-   apollo
+-   ui-kit and examples for the projects
+-   storybook (currently only in CRA projects)

-install this package globally and then run 'create-bar-project' on your cmd
+Install this package globally and then run 'create-bar-project' on your cmd

 coming soon: